 |Re-submit revised draft||1||not required|

-For classes where Eli is used to provide low-stakes peer feedback without a strong instructional emphasis on better commenting strategies or on revision, assessing completion is a good option.
+For classes where Eli is used to provide low-stakes peer feedback, assessing completion is a good option.
 The Engagement Highlights report provides a quick snapshot:

 These analytics show how a student’s completion of tasks compares to the top 30%, average, and bottom 30% of the class.
 For ease, instructors might decide to use students’ completion rates to assign grades.